dzulfaqorali196/Live-Cancer/article/why/govern-with-impact.md

 These issues disconnect research from those it aims to help.
 CancerCoin’s community-driven approach changes that.

-## Empowering Votes with BIO Tokens
+## Empowering Votes with $CANCER

-CancerCoin uses BIO tokens, capped at 1 billion, to enable decentralized governance on Solana’s blockchain.
+CancerCoin uses $CANCER, capped at 1 billion, to enable decentralized governance on Solana’s blockchain.
 This system offers:

-- **Community Voting**: Hold BIO tokens to vote on which research projects—immunotherapy, diagnostics, or beyond—receive funding.
+- **Community Voting**: Hold $CANCER to vote on which research projects—immunotherapy, diagnostics, or beyond—receive funding.
 - **Protocol Upgrades**: Propose and vote on platform improvements, ensuring CancerCoin evolves with community needs.
 - **Fast and Affordable**: Solana’s 65,000 transactions per second and $0.01 fees make voting quick and cost-effective.